ndefokou/kamer-pro/README.md

 - **Product Management**: Effortlessly create, update, and manage products.
 - **User Authentication**: Secure user registration and login with JWT-based authentication.
 - **Product Reviews and Ratings**: Allow users to leave reviews and ratings for products.
-- **Shopping Cart**: A fully functional shopping cart for a smooth checkout process.
+- **shopping Cart**: A fully functional shopping cart for a smooth checkout process.
 - **Wishlist**: Users can save their favorite products to a wishlist for future purchase.
 - **Seller Dashboard**: A dedicated dashboard for sellers to manage their products and view sales analytics.
 - **Internationalization**: Support for multiple languages to cater to a global audience.